 HousemasterThe Housemasters are the dorm's adults; they live with us, offer advice and counseling, sponsor dorm events, and are a liason to the Deans, MIT Medical, the faculty, and the administration.
 Random's Housemaster is Nina Davis-Millis, an MIT librarian.
-Living with her are her husband Chris, an editor of an art magazine, and Simon, their 17 year-old son.
+Living with her is her husband Chris, an editor of an art magazine.

 SocCommSocComm makes life at the Institute a tad bit more fun by providing residents with parties, dinners, trips, and other miscellaneous fun activities.
 Whether kickin' it old school on the dance floor, driving to New Hampshire to look at the fall leaves, or just chillin' in the basement with some food and games, SocComm is there to serve!